rhooper/PyOhio2019/README.md

-# PyCon2019
-This repo contains the CircuitPython Quickstart worksheet and example code for the PyCon 2019 Circuit Playground Express, sponsored by Digi-Key and Adafruit!

-Everyone will be receiving a Circuit Playground Express in their swag bag!
-Getting started with it requires a micro USB to USB cable.
-We will have a few for use during the CircuitPython Open Spaces, however we do not have enough for everyone.
-Beware of charge-only cables, they will not work for programming your Circuit Playground Express! **Please remember to bring a _DATA CAPABLE_ micro USB cable with you!**

-We will be hosting Open Spaces every day at PyCon, May 3 - May 5, 2019.
-We'll have this Quickstart available as a worksheet, including some examples on the back to get you started.
-This repo will have those examples and more available for you to try, play with, and modify.
-We'll also have some extras (servos, potentiometers and external NeoPixel strips) available for you to connect to your Circuit Playground Express.

 **The Adafruit Circuit Playground Express (CPX) has CircuitPython on board!** It’s a Microchip SAMD21 microcontroller running at 48 MHz, with 256kB flash, plus a 2MB external flash chip